TTUNEPH2025/GN/docs/MPGN-C3GN.md

         - less commonly, intramembranous and subepithelial deposits
         - Double countour of basement membrane
         - May suggest undrlying causes
-          * Tubuloreticular structures in endothelial
+          * Tubuloreticular structures in endothelial cells suggestive of lupus nephritis
           * Fingerprint pattern with cryoprecipitates = cryoglobulinemia
           * Ribbon-like, dark, electron-dense matter inthe lamina densa of GBM = DDD
         - Abscence of any electron dense depositis may suggest a non-immune complex mediated etiology